philiplinden/yahs/docs/devlog.md

 - [x] `bevy-trait-query` -> branch `bevy-0.15-rc`
 - [x] `iyes_perf_ui` -> branch `main`

+I'm hoping to slim down the dependencies for the project to shorten compile times.
+I'm a little annoyed with the `iyes_perf_ui` crate.
+It is a great tool but there is a ton of boilerplate code to set up the Ui.
+I think the built-in text crate will be enough for what I'm doing and will simplify things.

 ## 2024-11-29

 I should lean into the wireframe aesthetic and make this whole thing look like a